Messi-Q/Pytorch-extract-feature/README.md

 # dataSet
-This is the image dataSet

-There is a image dataSet.
-We use it to extract image features
+There is an image dataSet.（But it is not whole） We use Pytorch to extract the image features